 Grant recipients must provide five types of services that work in conjunction with other state and community-based services to provide a coordinated set of supports:

 - 1. Information to caregivers about available services. - 2.
 Assistance to caregivers in gaining access to services. - 3.
-Individual counseling, organization of support groups, and caregiver training. - 4.
-Respite care.
+Individual counseling organization of support groups and caregiver training. - 4.
+Respite care. - 5.
+Supplemental services, on a limited basis.